3JLab/cmdlab.github.io/_pages/team.md

 ### Open Positions
 ## **WE ARE RECRUITING!**

-We want to incorporate a full-time researcher at the Predoctoral level to work on in silico development of PPI glues.
+We want to incorporate a full-time researcher at the Predoctoral level to work on in silico-driven development of PPI glues.
 Further details are provided [here]({{ site.url }}{{ site.baseurl }}/downloads/PREDOC_RESEARCHER.pdf)

 **Expression of interest:** Please send an email to [Jordi Juarez](mailto:jordi.juarez@ub.edu).